govau/frontdoor/ui/src/content/seller/products-and-services/hardware.md

 New sellers can apply to sell on the Hardware Marketplace during the next expected panel opening date this year.

 Once the panel opening is announced, the requirements and application process will be listed on AusTender.
-You can [TODO] request to receive notifications from AusTender when the request for tender (RFT) is released.
+You can <a href="https://www.tenders.gov.au/RegisteredUser/Register" target="_blank" rel="external noreferrer">request to receive notifications from AusTender</a> when the request for tender (RFT) is released.

 You can also keep an eye out for announcements on the DTA blog and the DTA Twitter feed.